lorae/multifamily-households/README.md

 # 🏘️ Households Over the Years
-How has household size and configuration changed in the last 7 decades? we answer this question using publicly available American Community Survey and Decennial Census data, accessed via IPUMS, alongside the analytic tools available in the [demographR](https://github.com/lorae/demographr) package.
+How has household size and configuration changed in the last 125 years?
+We answer this question using publicly available American Community Survey and Decennial Census data, accessed via IPUMS, alongside the analytic tools available in the [demographR](https://github.com/lorae/demographr) package.